MantejSingh21/MantejSingh21.github.io/_posts/2013-12-28-introducing-hyde.md.md

 ### Work Experiences

-* <strong> Software Architecture Intern, Lutron, Austin TX May 2021 — Aug 2021
+* <strong> Software Architecture Intern, Lutron, Austin TX May 2021 — Aug 2021 </strong>
-Developed an easy to use, versatile and reusable graph data structure in Swift that can be used to build troubleshooting guides to solve different technical issues faced by customers trying to set up their home systems.My framework allowed engineers to rapidly build and incorporate a troubleshooting guide within their apps which has led to a 30% decrease in customer calls to the technical support hotline, freeing up resources for more pertinent issues.
+-> Developed an easy to use, versatile and reusable graph data structure in Swift that can be used to build troubleshooting guides to solve different technical issues faced by customers trying to set up their home systems.

+-> My framework allowed engineers to rapidly build and incorporate a troubleshooting guide within their apps which has led to a 30% decrease in customer calls to the technical support hotline, freeing up resources for more pertinent issues.

-* <strong> Robotics Research Intern, Kavraki Lab, Houston TX Jan 2021 — May 2021 Designed a novel robotic motion planning algorithm, Parallel Rapidly-Exploring Random Tree, that utilized multi-threading to calculate valid paths for autonomous robotic vehicles more quickly and efficiently.
+* <strong> Robotics Research Intern, Kavraki Lab, Houston TX Jan 2021 — May 2021 </strong>
+-> Designed a novel robotic motion planning algorithm, Parallel Rapidly-Exploring Random Tree, that utilized multi-threading to calculate valid paths for autonomous robotic vehicles more quickly and efficiently.

-The algorithm was able to calculate a valid motion path for an autonomous vehicle navigating obstacles 2.35x faster than the traditional sequential version of the algorithm.
+-> The algorithm was able to calculate a valid motion path for an autonomous vehicle navigating obstacles 2.35x faster than the traditional sequential version of the algorithm.

-* <strong> Computational Neuroscience Intern, Tandon Lab, Houston TX May 2020 — Aug 2020 Built an automated system to reconstruct 3D vascular models of the brain from a patient’s MRI images to aid neurosurgeons in planning safer and more effective surgeries.
+* <strong> Computational Neuroscience Intern, Tandon Lab, Houston TX May 2020 — Aug 2020 </strong>
+-> Built an automated system to reconstruct 3D vascular models of the brain from a patient’s MRI images to aid neurosurgeons in planning safer and more effective surgeries.
 Software currently pending FDA approval for use in clinical settings.

-Developed a brain-to-text machine learning system to classify brain neural data into speech to aid patients with speech/neurological disorders in communication.
+-> Developed a brain-to-text machine learning system to classify brain neural data into speech to aid patients with speech/neurological disorders in communication.
 Achieved a 20% classification accuracy across 23 English phoneme classes that match industry-leading classification models.

-* <strong> Software Developer Intern, Concur Hipmunk, San Francisco CA May 2019 — Aug 2019 Developed Andrepanel, an internal company tool to drive the parsing and visualization of important metrics such as popular flight routes, hotel bookings placed through our mobile app, and website booking systems into an intuitive dashboard.
+* <strong> Software Developer Intern, Concur Hipmunk, San Francisco CA May 2019 — Aug 2019 </strong>
+-> Developed Andrepanel, an internal company tool to drive the parsing and visualization of important metrics such as popular flight routes, hotel bookings placed through our mobile app, and website booking systems into an intuitive dashboard.

-Pioneered an intuitive front-end glossary system that pairs with Andre panel to allow employees, regardless of technical expertise,to acquire data in a faster and
+-> Pioneered an intuitive front-end glossary system that pairs with Andre panel to allow employees, regardless of technical expertise,to acquire data in a faster and

 ### Awards and Accomplishments